Remember the old days, before the cloud was a reality?

 Sounds good so far, right?
 Almost.

-Unlike the engineered systems (FAS)—where very smart storage experts picked a good mix of CPU power, network bandwidth,and memory and storage capacity and bundled it in small, medium, and large sizes to satisfy most workloads—now you are the person who has to size the underlying infrastructure.
+Unlike the engineered systems (FAS)—where very smart storage experts picked a good mix of CPU power, network bandwidth, memory, and storage capacity and bundled it in small, medium, and large sizes to satisfy most workloads—now you are the person who has to size the underlying infrastructure.

+How can you find the right sizing to ensure you get the best storage performance?
 Let me give you a helping hand.
-This post will walk you through all of the basics of performance sizing for ONTAP Cloud.
+This post will walk you through all of the basics of performance sizing for Cloud Volumes ONTAP.

 This is the easy part.
 The cloud makes capacity sizing much easier than it is with FAS.
 Simply provision enough capacity to fulfill your requirements.